The Mayor's Office for Economic Opportunity311Search all NYC.gov websites

 NYC Opportunity has developed and evaluated a range of strategies to build the skills of low-wage workers, meet the needs of employers, and promote job placement, retention, and advancement.
-NYC Opportunity programs focus on particular industry sectors or communities, and tailoring services to unique populations, such as individuals with a criminal history, young adults, or public housing residents.
+NYC Opportunity programs typically focus on particular industry sectors or communities, and tailor services to unique populations, such as individuals with criminal legal system involvement, young adults, or public housing residents.
 To monitor program effectiveness, NYC Opportunity and agency partners track service utilization and participant outcomes, such as occupational certifications attained, job placement levels, wages earned, and employment retention rates.

 Advance & Earn provides education and employment services to opportunity youth — youth ages 16–24 who are not currently working or attending school.
 The program supports participants' personalized career pathways through literacy instruction, High School Equivalency test preparation, employer-recognized trainings, credentials and certifications, and paid internships.
 The advanced trainings currently offered through the program include: Masonry and Landscaping, Certified Nurse's Aide and EKG/Phlebotomy Technician, Culinary Arts, Digital Marketing, Commercial Vehicle Driving, and Direct Support Professionals (caregiving to people with physical and/or intellectual disabilities).

-Customized Training, formerly NYC Business Solutions Training Funds, provides financial support to businesses to help them train their workers in a way that increases their skills and wages, maintains business competiveness by providing funding for business aligned training, and helps to increase business’ revenues as a result of that training.
+Customized Training, formerly NYC Business Solutions Training Funds, provides financial support to businesses to help them train their workers in a way that increases their skills and wages, maintains business competitiveness by providing funding for business-aligned training, and helps to increase businesses' revenues as a result of that training.
 Employers commit to a wage gain for their employees upon completion of training.
 The program is funded by a blend of funds from NYC Opportunity, federal workforce funds, and a contribution of funds by the employer.
 NYC Opportunity funding specifically targets projects that involve low-wage workers.

 Customized Training Evaluation Reports

-Jobs-Plus is a place-based program for NYCHA residents with 3 core components: (1) on-site employment services, (2) financial education, rent-based and other incentives that help "make work pay," (3) community support for work that organizes neighbors to promote work and serve as a support network to overcome barriers.
+Jobs-Plus is a place-based program for NYCHA residents with three core components: (1) on-site employment services, (2) financial education and rent-based and other incentives that help "make work pay," (3) community support for work that organizes neighbors to promote work and serve as a support network to overcome barriers.

 Jobs-Plus Evaluation Reports